New Jersey Tae Kwon Do emphasizes tradition and respect, with a focus on practical self defense.

 Through our teacher's teacher, our studio is a direct descendant of the original Tae Kwon Do Chung Do Kwan studio in Seoul, Korea.
 This was the first martial arts studio in Korea, founded by Grandmaster Won Kuk Lee over 70 years ago.

-Steven Safran has been teaching Tae Kwon Do for over twenty-five years.
+Steven Safran has been teaching Tae Kwon Do for almost thirty years.
 He has run studios in New Jersey and the Boston area as well as overseas.
 Additionally, Steve is an experienced schoolteacher with a Master's of Arts in Teaching and has taught kindergarten through 12th grade in public schools and at the college level.
-Many of Steve’s students have literally grown up in the studio and his own children have been active participants in his classes for over five years.
+Many of Steve’s students have literally grown up in the studio and his own children have been active participants in his classes for over ten years.

 Steve believes that Tae Kwon Do is like a friendship—the more you put into it the more you will get out of it.
 EVERY student is capable of earning a black belt, and entering the studio creates a promise between teacher and student in which the teacher will work to help that student earn a black belt.